 - the extent of the fraud;

-- gravity of the fraud (e.g. committed during the foundation year or at the end of the programme when graduating?);
+- gravity of the fraud (e.g. committed during the foundation year or at the end of the programme when graduating);

-- first time offender or recidivist;

-- attitude of student.
+- first time offender or recidivist; - attitude of student.

-Possible sanctions
+6.4 Possible sanctions

-- the work that has been assessed is declared void; the student must do this work again (take the test) and the student is excluded from the upcoming regular test; - a warning that next time a more severe sanction will be imposed; - a log entry into the student's file; - the student is disqualified from tests, exams and workplacement and graduation for a certain period of time (max.
+- the work that has been assessed is declared void; the student must do this work again (take the test) and the student is excluded from the upcoming regular test;

+- a warning that next time a more severe sanction will be imposed;

+a log entry into the student's file and disqualification of the endorsement cum laude on the diploma;

+- the student is disqualified from tests, exams and workplacement and graduation for a certain period of time (max.
 1 year).
-ATTENTION: the student is allowd to attend classes, so he/she is not suspended; - it is possible to ask the student to write a reflection about his/her behaviour before the student is allowed to re-take the test or hand in a new paper - termination of the enrolment by the Board of Directors.
+ATTENTION: the student is allowd to attend classes, so he/she is not suspended;

+it is possible to ask the student to write a reflection about his/her behaviour before the student is allowed to re-take the test or hand in a new paper

+- termination of the enrolment by the Board of Directors.
 The Examination Board must draw up an advice to the Board of Directors which is sent by the institute's managing director.
-The examination board requests advice from JZ.
-JZ formulates an advice for the Board of Directors.

-4. Communicating sanctions and appeal procedure
+6.5 Communicating sanctions and appeal procedure